Online Candidate Home Page

 Integrating social media into your website and posting items from your site to social media is the best approach to online campaigning.
 That way you can reach your followers no matter where they are.

-But relying on a single social network profile for exposure is dangerous.
 To paraphrase a common expression, “Don’t build your campaign on someone else’s land.”

 In the end, you should have control over your medium and your message.
-That starts with having your own domain name and campaign website.
+That starts with having your own domain name and political campaign website.

 Related: Facebook Tips for Political Campaigns